 The average order value formula is monthly total revenue divided by the number of orders in that month.
 The same can be applied to any other set time frame.

-Average order value also provides insights into what price points are most popular across your products.
-Use this information to manage your inventory and create a pricing strategy around high-value orders.
+Calculating your average order value also provides insights into what price points are most popular across your products.
+You can use this information to manage your inventory and create a pricing strategy around high-value orders.

 There’s a wide range of approaches to increase average order value that will intrigue customers without being pushy.
 Here’s the 15 top tactics to test out and help you find what resonates most.

 Turn a passive customer into an active one with personalized email marketing.
 Increase average order value with methods like special offers and exclusive discounts.
 A few options include: